 - Secret Solomon

 - Fate of Ark of the Covenant Revealed in Hebrew Text, Owen Jarus – Live Science, as at January 7, 2014

-Highly recommend, amenable to all levels of discourse, is The Great Secret of Solomon’s Temple video series by Michael Rood.
+Highly recommend and amenable to all levels of discourse is The Great Secret of Solomon’s Temple video series by Michael Rood.
 Apart from the fascinating subject matter, the talk is full of revelatory Hebraic idioms.
 Persevere beyond Part 1.

 - 1 Kings 5–6 – The Shining Light School of Biblical Studies, 20 July 2016

 - 1 Kings 6-8 – Sunday Evening Bible Study, Calvary Fullerton,

 - 2 June 2002

 - Jerusalem: A Religious Experience?, Jo Amos – The Road to Wonderland, 4 December 2017